COPYRIGHT © JANUARY 2001, ALL RIGHTS RESERVED. To obtain specific information regarding

 (PROTECTION)

 -- Information obtained from the internet and other sources, concerning captive Asian Leopard Cats, indicates there are approximately 30 to 40 of these animals in structured breeding programs; most of these are found in the European zoological community.
 There may even be a larger number, held privately, in the United States, although an accurate numeric count, whether it be in the home environment (as pets), in on-going breeding programs, or in registered commercial enterprize, is not known.
 Similarly, despite the loss of some habitat due to human expansion, with its resultant destructive deforestation and poor agricultural/plant practices, suggests they are in no immediate danger of extinction (at least, at the present time).
 However, many conservation and animal-watch groups consider them to be at risk because of over-hunting and the massive fur trade in cat skins; this is especially true in China (e. g., The Species Survival Commission, The World Conservation Union, The Nature Conservancy, The Carnivore Conservation Organization, The Small Cat Conservation Alliance, among others).
 Based on these concerns, the ALC have been placed in the protected categories of CITES (the "Convention on International Trade in Endangered Species of Wild Flora and Fauna," 1974).
 This organization monitors the international trade of animal and plant species, many that are endangered (those at great risk are carefully monitored and placed in Appendix-I of their guidelines and regulations).
 At last count, 100 countries, including the United States, follow the "conventions" of this worldwide agency.
-The ALC are listed in Appendix-II, as "not endangered, but could become so if the trade is not regulated" (of these, only the subspecies, p. b. bengalensis and p. b. euptailura are listed in Appendix-I as endangered (p. b. euptailura, commonly called the Amur Leopard Cat, is nearing extinction, at least according to some wildlife experts).
-Currently, all ALC, regardless of subspecies "status" (as an example, the Iriomote and Tsushima Cats of Japan), are afforded some protection under the CITES guidelines.
+The ALC are listed in Appendix-II, as "not endangered, but could become so if the trade is not regulated" (of these, only the subspecies,

 TO TOP PAGE